Library - Facilities and Policies

 *Books labeled "Reference Only"

 Fines will be charged on late return of journals and books.
 The amount that will be charged will be available with the librarian.
-Amount collected through fines and replacement charges will be used for the library requirements.
+The amount collected through fines and replacement charges will be used for the library requirements.

 Books and journals borrowed from the library may not be taken outstation unless special permission is given.